ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 Pool Name = splunk_pool
 ```

 2. Go to `Local Traffic > Virtual Servers`.
 Click on the VIP which you want to use Request Logging.
 Select Advanced of Configuration and then choose `Request Logging Profile` as `splunk_http_request_logging`

 3. Browse the VIP where you have applied the iRule and then go to Splunk and search for `HOST=f5serv1* REQUEST`

 ---

-#### E. Configure AFM for HSL
+#### F. Configure AFM for HSL

 1. Create a unformatted HSL log destination.
-Go to System > Logs > Configuration > Log Destinations.
+Go to `System > Logs > Configuration > Log Destinations`.
 Click on Create and configure as following;
 ```
 Name = splunk_afm_unformatted
 Type = Remote HSL